Keto Caramel Syrup

 For copycat Starbucks frappucinos or shakes try adding spice or spice blends like our Pumpkin Spice Blend to make Keto Pumpkin Frappucinos.

-Sugar free caramel syrup for coffee – mix as much as you like in coffee to sweeten.
+Sugar free caramel sauce for coffee – mix as much as you like in coffee to sweeten.

 Mix with nuts, seeds or popcorn (not low carb) for a delicious sugar free sweet topping.